KyleGospo/amdctl/README.md

 - Root access.
 - Msr kernel module.

-To manually load the msr module: `sudo modprobe msr`
-To automatically load the msr module see the [arch wiki](https://wiki.archlinux.org/index.php/Kernel_modules#Automatic_module_handling).

-On Kernel's 5.9 and higher, userspace writes to MSR are restricted, for now (in the future this may become impossible) you can allow writing to MSR from userspace using one of the following methods:
+On Kernels 5.9 and higher, userspace writes to MSR are restricted, for now (in the future this may become impossible) you can allow writing to MSR from userspace using one of the following methods:

 - Using amdctl:
-  Pass the `-m` option: `sudo ./amdctl -m -g`
+  Pass the `-m` option: `sudo /usr/sbin/amdctl -m -g`
 - After the kernel is loaded (runtime):
   `sudo bash -c "echo on > /sys/module/msr/parameters/allow_writes"`
 - When loading the kernel:
-  Add `msr.allow_writes=on` to kernel parameters : https://wiki.archlinux.org/title/kernel_parameters
+  Add `msr.allow_writes=on` to kernel parameters using `sudo grubby --update-kernel=ALL --args="msr.allow_writes=on"`

 ### References:
 https://developer.amd.com/resources/developer-guides-manuals/